 There are a lot of false assumptions about the people you will find at CrossFit.
 No doubt some of it has come about from grains of truth.
 Others have been blown out of proportion by the Internet parodying it.
 A lot of my assumptions were disproved when I actually experienced it.
 Here are some truths about CrossFit you may not have thought:

-Most of Us Don’t Give A Crap About the CrossFit Games
+Most of Us Don’t Give Care About the CrossFit Games

 I figured that if I’m going to commit to this, I might as well study up on the CrossFit Games and learn from the best of the best.
 I did a lot of research over the course of a week and even read Rich Froning’s book (he’s considered by some to be like the Michael Jordan of the sport).